timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 You can get the full code for this project from [this GitHub repo][repo-example].

-This project will work on any TimescaleDB instance, but if you’re interested in generating sample data to use, we recommend our tutorial on [Simulating IoT sensor data][iot-tutorial].
+This project works on any TimescaleDB instance, but if you’re interested in generating sample data to use, use our [Simulating IoT sensor data][iot-tutorial] tutorial.

 ## How TimescaleDB manages time-series data